badiaamakhlouf/DS_ML_InterviewBank/README.md

  - [Domain Knowledge](): gain domain-specific knowledge, especially for the industry in which you're applying your data science skills.

 **Notes:**
-- 📚 Interview preparation is very important, the same for practical hands-on experience with real-world datasets which can significantly enhance your confidence and proficiency in these fundamental areas.
+- 📚 Interview preparation is very important 🔑, the same for practical hands-on experience with real-world datasets which can significantly enhance your confidence and proficiency in these fundamental areas.
 - 💻 It is essential to stay updated on industry trends and advancements to showcase a proactive attitude during interviews.
-- 🔑 Please, do not forget to tailor your preparation to the specific requirements outlined in the job description
+- 🙏 Please, do not forget to tailor your preparation to the specific requirements outlined in the job description

 **Feedback:**
 - 😉 Please, your feedback is highly valued, so please feel free to share any suggestions or comments for improvement.